seleniumbase/SeleniumBase/README.md

 # SeleniumSpot Test Framework

-The purpose of this open-sourced Selenium Webdriver-based test framework is to have a complete and fully automated testing system for performing browser-based integration testing.
-You may be wondering why you'd want to use this as opposed to raw WebDriver scripts.
-Here are the added benefits:
+"The best way of creating test automation for your web apps."

+Features include:
 * MySQL DB integration for storing test data and results
-* Amazon S3 manager (to upload logs and screenshots from tests when they fail to see what went wrong)
+* Amazon S3 manager for uploading logs and screenshots
-* Easy to use and integrate with the Jenkins build-server
+* Easy integration with the Jenkins build-server
-* An advanced logging system (to organize and store all your test data in Jenkins + S3 + MySQL)
+* A powerful logging system for tracking failures
-* A system for easily utilizing data generated from previous tests (the delayed-data manager)
+* A system for utilizing data from previous tests
-* An error-handling system (so that we can process useful data for the log files, eg: the page_source plugin)
-* An email manager (so that we can automatically read and parse through emails sent to gmail addresses)
+* An email manager for parsing through sent emails
 * Libraries for code simplification and reusable code
-* Nosetest support (a fast and easy way to run all your tests)
+* Nosetest support for running your tests with ease
-* A plugin to send test failure notifications directly through HipChat (in the event of a test failure)
-* Advanced commands that will save you significant time
+* Advanced commands for saving you significant time

-To utilize some of the more advanced integrations, you'll need to setup instances and make connections to the following:
+To utilize some of the more advanced integrations, you'll want to setup instances and make connections to the following:
-MySQL, Jenkins, Amazon S3, Gmail, HipChat, and a Selenium Grid.
+MySQL, Jenkins, Amazon S3, and the Selenium Grid.
 (More on this later) We've provided placeholders in the code where you can specify your connection details.
 You can also use this framework as a bare-bones Selenium WebDriver command executer to automate tasks in a browser without doing any data reporting (and that's also the fastest way to make sure your base setup is working properly).
-If you plan on running tests from a build server across multiple cloud machines, connecting to BrowserStack's Selenium cloud may be the least expensive alternative to having your own Selenium Grid.
-(If you're looking elsewhere, be wary of any Selenium cloud service that charges you by the test minute, as opposed to a flat monthly fee, because it may be a trap - those automated test minutes add up fast, and you don't want to limit the amount of automation you have.)
+If you plan on running tests from a build server across multiple cloud machines, you can connect to your own Selenium Grid or use a cloud provider such as BrowserStack.

-Check out HubSpot's blog article on [Automated Testing with Selenium](http://dev.hubspot.com/blog/bid/88880/Automated-Integration-Testing-with-Selenium-at-HubSpot).
-This is an excellent example of all the pieces coming together.
+For an excellent example of all the pieces coming together, check out HubSpot's blog article on [Automated Testing with Selenium](http://dev.hubspot.com/blog/bid/88880/Automated-Integration-Testing-with-Selenium-at-HubSpot).

-In short, developers aren't perfect.
-Bugs can slip by undetected during deploys even if there are existing unit tests to watch for problems.
-A fully-capable integration testing solution can provide an added layer of security.

-A working system would be something like this: You have a QA build and a Prod build.
-After a QA deploy, run all the associated Selenium tests on QA.
-If everything passes, it's considered safe to deploy to Prod.
-As an added safety measure, run all those Selenium tests again on Prod after a deploy.
-If those pass, you should be able to feel safe.
-For more protection, also run Selenium tests at regular intervals in case something other than deploys breaks the system.

 ## Part I: MAC SETUP INSTRUCTIONS